 Stepboard – Set up a chronological discussion board where members must complete each step in order to proceed to the next one.
 Very useful when you want total control over the structure of discussions.

 Challenge – A creative tool used to encourage participants to brainstorm online.
 Use the Challenge module to engage people in competition.
 The Challenge module works great in combination with the Gamification Engine of the platform.

 Questionnaire – A tool that allows you to create surveys for both quantitative and qualitative research.
 It is possible to make questions mandatory, randomize questions, pipe answers from one question to another, add page logic and, if you use the Gamification feature, award points or badges to members who have completed the questionnaire.

-Journal – Participants can tell stories, make drawings, or upload videos and personal pictures.
+Journal – Participants can tell stories, upload videos and personal pictures.
 Users can only see their own Journal content and not the content uploaded by other users.
 This is designed for members to share more personal information, ideas, opinions, pictures or videos, since they know that only Community Managers will be able to read it.

 Chat – Offer users the possibility to ask questions or to discuss topics in real-time.
 Arrange times when Community Managers and members will be online together, this way questions are answered immediately and discussions are made livelier.